Jovan Vavic: Early and personal life

 Vavic was born in Montenegro, which was then part of Yugoslavia.
 He grew up in Herceg Novi and emigrated to the United States in 1984.
-Vavic graduated from UCLA (bachelor's degree in history, 1992).
+Vavic graduated from UCLA with a Bachelor's degree in history in 1992.
 He and his wife, whom he married in 1990, have four children.
 He is a resident of Rancho Palos Verdes, California.

 Water polo coaching career

 From 1987 to 1990, Vavic coached water polo at Palos Verdes High School.

 Vavic was the head coach of the U.S. water polo team at the 1995 World University Games in 2003.
 In 2012, he was interim head coach of the United States men's national water polo team.

 He became a coach at University of Southern California (USC) in 1992, and was the head coach of the USC Trojans men's and women's water polo teams.
 Vavic led both teams to national championships three times in the same school year.
 He won the National Coach of the Year award 15 times, and the Mountain Pacific Sports Federation Coach of the Year award 13 times.
 In 2015 he was named Pac-12 Coach of the Century.
 His teams won 16 national titles, including 1998, 2003, 2005, and 2008 with the USC men's water polo teams.
 Vavic coached 14 Peter J. Cutino Award winners.
-Among the Olympians he coached were J. W. Krumpholz, Flora Bolonyai, Anni Espar, McQuin Baron, and Thomas Dunstan.
+Among the Olympians he coached were J. W. Krumpholz, Flora Bolonyai, Anni Espar, Brittany Hayes, McQuin Baron, and Thomas Dunstan.